Where are they now? Barcelona’s 8 La Masia debutants from 08-09

 That game turned out to be the centre-back’s only appearance before a loan move to Sporting Gijon, which was made permanent in 2010.

 He joined Sevilla in 2012, making 25 appearances in his first season, but he spent the next year on loan at Elche before moving to Olympiakos in 2014.
-He spent four years in Greece, winning three league titles, and then joined Al-Hilal of Saudi Arabia in 2018.
+Botia spent four years in Greece, winning three league titles, and then joined Al-Hilal in 2018.
+The 34-year-old remains in Saudi Arabia today, turning out for Al Wehda.

 So highly rated was Botia earlier in his career that Luis Milla called him up to represent Spain at the 2012 Olympic games alongside Euro 2012 winners Juan Mata, Javi Martinez and Jordi Alba.